coopinabox/praxis/README.md

 ### IN PROGRESS

-a time keeper for work shifts
+a holonic task management system

 ## how to install